History

 2020 - Competitions suspended due to Covid-19 pandemic.

 2021 - New Thursday Sub-Juniors team commenced.
+Only one competition for the year due to Covid-19 pandemic.

 2021 - Juniors (Div 2) & Masters (Div 2/3) Aggregate Winners CV State Championships